4Ps of Confidence (4/): Power

 2. Personal interests

-It proved quite tricky to combine the two, however, there are cases when business and personal interests work well together.
+It proved quite tricky to combine the two; however, there are cases when business and personal interests work well together.

-I have analysed my friends with fantastic interpersonal skills and they have two things in common: they are positive and have empathy.
+I have analysed my friends with fantastic interpersonal skills, and they have two things in common: they are positive and have empathy.

-Communication skills are mastered our entire lives.
+Communication skills are mastered throughout our entire lives.
 There is always room for improvement if we want to foster solid interpersonal connections.

 There are common rules that can help you do that if you observe them.

 1. Develop a genuine and sincere interest in another person.
 Try to understand what they want.
 Look a little further and dig a little deeper.
-Often an overconfident pushy person is hiding insecurities and a shy introvert may turn out to be a tower of strengths.
-Pay attention to details as the truth usually leaks through tiny details.
+Often, an overconfident, pushy person is hiding insecurities, and a shy introvert may turn out to be a tower of strengths.
+Pay attention to details, as the truth usually leaks through tiny details.

-2. When interacting smile, people like that.
+2. When interacting, smile.
+People like that.

 4. Be honest in a diplomatic way.